 Teitel says, "Some proposal writers confuse density with erudition."
 What one needs is simple prose that "tells a story or paints a picture."

-Avoid vague claims, trendy language, and obscure terms - they won't impress the funder and may cause him to dislike your proposal.
+Avoid vague claims, trendy language, and obscure terms - they won't impress the funder and may cause her to dislike your proposal.

-Does your program team talk with acronyms and jargon?
+A grant proposal writer must serve as a translator.
+Does your program team speak with acronyms and jargon?
 Take the time to unravel what they say and translate it into language anyone can understand.
 Don't be afraid to say, "I don't understand.
 Could you say that in plain English?"

 Budgets that don't make sense.